Food and Drug Administration: Generic drug scandal

 In 1989, a major scandal erupted involving the procedures used by the FDA to approve generic drugs for sale to the public.
 Charges of corruption in generic drug approval first emerged in 1988 during the course of an extensive congressional investigation into the FDA.
 The oversight subcommittee of the United States House Energy and Commerce Committee resulted from a complaint brought against the FDA by Mylan Laboratories Inc. of Pittsburgh.
-When its application to manufacture generics were subjected to repeated delays by the FDA, Mylan, convinced that it was being discriminated against, soon began its own private investigation of the agency in 1987.
-Mylan eventually filed suit against two former FDA employees and four drug-manufacturing companies, charging that corruption within the federal agency resulted in racketeering and in violations of antitrust law.
-"The order in which new generic drugs were approved was set by the FDA employees even before drug manufacturers submitted applications" and, according to Mylan, this illegal procedure was followed to give preferential treatment to certain companies.
-During the summer of 1989, three FDA officials (Charles Y. Chang, David J. Brancato, Walter Kletch) pleaded guilty to criminal charges of accepting bribes from generic drugs makers, and two companies (Par Pharmaceutical and its subsidiary Quad Pharmaceuticals) pleaded guilty to giving bribes.
+When its application to manufacture generics was subjected to repeated delays by the FDA, Mylan, convinced that it was being discriminated against, soon began its own private investigation of the agency in 1987.
+Mylan eventually filed suit against two former FDA employees and four drug-manufacturing companies, charging that corruption within the federal agency resulted in racketeering and violations of antitrust law.
+"The order in which new generic drugs were approved was set by the FDA employees even before drug manufacturers submitted applications," and, according to Mylan, this illegal procedure was followed to give preferential treatment to certain companies.
+During the summer of 1989, three FDA officials (Charles Y. Chang, David J. Brancat, and Walter Kletch) pleaded guilty to criminal charges of accepting bribes from generic drug makers, and two companies (Par Pharmaceutical and its subsidiary Quad Pharmaceuticals) pleaded guilty to giving bribes.

 Furthermore, it was discovered that several manufacturers had falsified data submitted in seeking FDA authorization to market certain generic drugs.
 Vitarine Pharmaceuticals of New York, which sought approval of a generic version of the drug Dyazide, a medication for high blood pressure, submitted Dyazide, rather than its generic version, for the FDA tests.
 In April 1989, the FDA investigated 11 manufacturers for irregularities; and later brought that number up to 13.
 Dozens of drugs were eventually suspended or recalled by manufacturers.
 In the early 1990s, the U.S. Securities and Exchange Commission filed securities fraud charges against the Bolar Pharmaceutical Company, a major generic manufacturer based in Long Island, New York.

 Over-the-counter drugs

-Over-the-counter (OTC) are drugs like aspirin that do not require a doctor's prescription.
+Over-the-counter (OTC) drugs are drugs like aspirin that do not require a doctor's prescription.
 The FDA has a list of approximately 800 such approved ingredients that are combined in various ways to create more than 100,000 OTC drug products.
-Many OTC drug ingredients had been previously approved prescription drugs now deemed safe enough for use without a medical practitioner's supervision like ibuprofen.
+Many OTC drug ingredients had been previously approved prescription drugs, now deemed safe enough for use without a medical practitioner's supervision, like ibuprofen.